Family: Anacardiaceae

 Cultivar OriginBaily's Nursery, Minnesota (USA)

-Author's NotesI have had this shrub in my yard for about 8 years (2013).
-It never gets taller than 4 feet because some critter eats the top off each year.
-It took a few years before it startered to sucker, but now I am removing suckers each year.
-This plant is in the back yard and the bright foliage draws you to this garden.
-In the summer of 2015 I cut back the plants hard and they easily regrew.
+Author's NotesI have had this shrub in my yard for about eight years (2013).
+It never gets taller than 4 feet because some critter eats the top of it each year.
+It took a few years before it started to sucker, but now I am removing suckers each year.
+This plant is in the backyard, and the bright foliage draws you to this garden.
+In the summer of 2015, I cut back the plants hard, and they easily regrew.
+After 12 years, the plant has suckered over 25 feet from the mother plants.

 Cart Image